Board of Trustees

 Each of the 28 community colleges in Florida’s statewide system is under the local control of a lay District Board of Trustees composed of citizens who serve without pay and are legally vested with decision making power in all matters of college policy, programs, building, budget and personnel.

 Each trustee is appointed by the governor.
-Eight Orange and Osceola County citizens form the Valencia College District Board of Trustees.
+Nine Orange and Osceola county citizens form the Valencia College District Board of Trustees.
 Meeting in regular sessions once each month, these civic-minded individuals contribute their time and talent to guiding the development of Valencia College so that it remains responsive to the educational needs of its local community.

 Trustee, Maria Grulich serves as director of global business for the Florida Association of Realtors, overseeing and developing global initiatives and programs for Florida, as well as serving as the team liaison to the National Association of Realtors.
 Grulich is a resident of Osceola County and a graduate of the University of South Florida.